LunarWatcher/obsidian-webdav-sync/README.md

 ## Requirements

 * Android or desktop (Windows or Linux)
     * macOS and iOS will not receive support from me, as I refuse to spend thousands of euros for inferior hardware and an inferior platform.
 If you need iOS or macOS support and it doesn't work due to Apple-specific problems, you're welcome to add it in a PR, but it will not be created, maintained, or tested any other way.
+It may work, but it probably won't.
 * A WebDAV server.
 In theory, it should work with any WebDAV-compatible server, though I only test against [copyparty](https://github.com/9001/copyparty).
 More specific requirements:
     * No inline  backups can be made, unless the calls to read the entire folder omits these as if they didn't exist, and only the latest version is exposed.
 For example, copyparty's default behaviour on push (without `daw`) is to create copies (such as `README.md-bunch of garbage here`), which then is exposed when accessing the directory.
 This means the vault is always out of sync, and treats the added history files as bad.
     * `X-OC-MTime` should be supported.
 It's supported in copyparty out of the box.
 Without this, the last modified time cannot be synced in the remote, so a pull is required after the push to sync mtimes to the client.
 This is obviously a waste of download and resources.